clab/dynet/doc/source/python.rst

     -DCUDNN_ROOT="/path/to/CUDNN"

-.
-However, if you don't have cuDNN installed, those dependend functionalities will be automatically disabled and an error will be throwed during runtime if you try to use them.
+However, if you don't have cuDNN installed, the dependent functionality will be automatically disabled and an error will be throwed during runtime if you try to use them.

-Currently, DyNet supports cuDNN v5.1, future versions will also be supported soon.

 Using the GPU from Python
 ~~~~~~~~~~~~~~~~~~~~~~~~~